Proofreading Rates – How Much Can You Charge?

 2. Assess the work with a sample proofread

 To provide an estimated price, request an excerpt of the document and conduct a sample proofread.
 This not only helps you estimate the amount of work involved, but also gives the client a glimpse of your skill and approach.
 A practical method is to standardize the sample by using a consistent font, size, and standard formatting.
 After this, proofread a few pages and count the number of edits.
-By averageing the edits per page, you can determine how labour-intensive the project will be, which allows you to set an appropriate rate.
+By averaging the edits per page, you can determine how labor-intensive the project will be, which allows you to set an appropriate rate.
 Essentially, the more errors you encounter, the more time and effort will be required, which should be reflected in your proofreading rate.

 3. Factor in the deadline